 Updated January 2017 - Learn about conversation approaches that can help build and sustain solid, lasting support for LGBTQ nondiscrimination laws, and also factually and effectively address concerns that might be raised when discussing the need for such protections.

 En español: Cómo hablar sobre protecciones antidiscriminatorias para personas LGBTQ

 April 2014 - To build and sustain support for the freedom to marry, focus on the values of marriage, emphasize why caring people don't deny others the chance of happiness in marriage, share stories of the journey to support, and more.

 September 2011 - The pursuit of equality is about everyday Americans who want the same chance as everyone else to pursue health and happiness, earn a living, be safe in their communities, serve their country, and take care of the ones they love.

-October 2011 - An overwhelming majority of African Americans agree that LGBT people experience discrimination.
-However using term “civil rights” to describe LGBT equality can hinder those conversations and that support.
+October 2011 - An overwhelming majority of African Americans agree that LGBTQ people experience discrimination.
+However using term “civil rights” to describe LGBTQ equality can hinder those conversations and that support.

 September 2011 - Latinos tend to be strong supporters of fairness and equality for LGBTQ people, and conversations that focus on shared values of family, respect, faith and opposition to discrimination can build even greater acceptance.